cengizhunter/Index-Calculation-for-RS/README.md

 It can be easily modified for other indices.

-## Libraries used on python 3.82
+## Libraries used in notebook

 - rasterio
 - numpy
 - matplotlib